-Human Sciences, Statistics, and R
+Human Sciences, statistics and R

 Argylesock says: It's been too long since I wrote about numbers here.
 It may be some more time before I do it again, partly because when not blogging I'm analysing data in R (among other things, obviously.)
 Meanwhile here's what Igor at Human Sciences Explored has said about R.